-Purpose: Public/Employee Safety/Health, Reduce Operating Costs/Efficiency, Maintain Existing
+Purpose: Public/Employee Safety/Health, Reduce Operating Costs/Efficiency, Maintain Existing Investment

-This project will implement comprehensive improvements at the MWB Water Treatment Plant required to assure continued compliance with current water quality regulatory standards, optimize chemical consumption/costs, replace end-of-life equipment, advance operations technology and improve productivity and energy efficiency.
+This project will implement comprehensive improvements at the MWB Water Treatment Campus required to replace and repair end-of-life equipment to reduce further deterioration; to assure continued compliance with current water quality regulatory standards; to reduce chemical consumption/costs, to optimize energy efficiency, and to advance operations technology in a manner that will improve productivity.

-FUNDING SOURCE: Pre-2016 2016 2017 2018 2019 2020 2021 6yr Total Total: Borrowing to be Authorized 0 3,170 13,214 13,621 9,607 39,612 39,612 Pay As You Go 301 0 301 TOTALS 301 3,170 13,214 13,621 9,607 39,612 39,913
+FUNDING SOURCE: Pre-2017 2017 2018 2019 2020 2021 2022 6yr Total Total: Authorized Borrowing 2,000 3,472 3,472 5,472 Borrowing to be Authorized 0 3,127 13,000 13,000 5,000 34,127 34,127 Pay as You Go 301 0 301 TOTALS 2,301 3,472 3,127 13,000 13,000 5,000 37,599 39,900

 Existing Water Treatment Plant facilities/infrastructure are now nearing fifty years old, have received minimal capital investment since their construction and do not operate at contemporary levels of energy or operational efficiency.
-A comprehensive condition and program assessment was completed in 2014to develop and identify the scope of improvements and provide cost estimates for the project.
-The improvements will assure regulatory compliance and meet public health responsibilities of the water system for the mid-term and long-term future.
+A comprehensive condition and program assessment was completed in 2014 to develop and identify the scope of improvements and provide cost estimates for the project.
+The improvements will assure future reliability, regulatory compliance and meet public health responsibilities of the water system for the mid-term and long-term future.

-The assessment evaluated both building facility improvements, such as roofing, HVAC, and electrical systems as well as filtration process improvements, including filter beds, piping and valves, process controls, data collection and reporting, etc. These improvements will provide energy savings, address declining physical conditions of the plant building and infrastructure, and will update and improve water quality into the future supporting public health and economic development for both residential and industrial customers, regionally.
+The assessment evaluated both building facility improvements, such as roofing, HVAC, and electrical systems as well as filtration and treatment process improvements, including filter beds, piping and valves, process controls, data collection and reporting, etc. These improvements will provide energy savings, address declining physical conditions of the plant building and infrastructure, and will update and improve water quality into the future supporting public health and economic development for both residential and industrial customers, regionally.

 The assessment was completed in 2014.
 Engineering/design will progress through 2016, allowing the project to be bid in progressive and integrated phases which will be completed through 2019.
-Cash on hand will be used to fund a water quality study and a portion of design during 2015.
-Authorization for funds to complete the architectural and engineering design as well as for the Phase 1 of the project will be requested in fall 2015.
-Funding approval for full construction will be sought in Fall of 2016 after completion of design.
+Funds to complete the architectural and engineering design as well as for the Phase 1 construction of the project were approved December 2015 and this work is underway.
+Funding approval for full construction of Phases 2 and 3 will be sought in Fall of 2017, after further design development.

-Project: Baldwinsville Seneca Knolls WWTP Rehabilitation Project
+Project: Baldwinsville Seneca Knolls WWTP Disinfection and Phase II Asset Renewal Improvements

-Purpose: Public/Employee Safety/Health, Reduce Operating Costs/Efficiency, Maintain Existing
+Purpose: Public/Employee Safety/Health, Maintain Existing Investment, Federal/State Mandate

-The Baldwinsville Wastewater Treatment Plant is over thirty years old.
+The Baldwinsville-Seneca Knolls Wastewater Treatment Plant was issued a renewed SPDES Discharge Permit in June 2014 by the New York State Department of Environmental Conservation (NYSDEC) which included modifications to the effluent total residual chlorine (TRC) limit from 2.0 mg/L to 0.08 mg/L. The new TRC permit limits will become effective beginning May 15, 2018.
+The WWTP currently has no means to de-chlorinate the effluent to meet this limit.
+Therefore, the County initiated this project to design and construct upgrades to the disinfection system which will enable the new TRC limit to be met.
+Additionally, the plant is over thirty years old.
 Various small and discrete improvements and repairs have been done to the facility as a means of operational enhancements and infrastructure maintenance.
 However, there is a contemporary need to implement a robust infrastructure renewal project for many of the treatment plant's assets so as to ensure continued satisfactory operation and extend its service life.
-This project is for Phase II improvements.
-Project will also provide compliance with the facility's new DEC SPDES permit disinfection requirements.
-Final design and construction will be performed for a variety of infrastructure, energy efficiency, and life safety improvements.
+This project is for Phase II asset renewal improvements.